rackerlabs/rackspace-how-to/content/exchange/clear-credential-manager.md

       <img src="{% asset_path exchange/clear-credential-manager/win7_start_menu.png %}"/>

-3. Double-click on **Credential Manager**.
+3. Double-click **Credential Manager**.

-4. Click on **Windows Credentials** once the window opens.
+4. Click **Windows Credentials** after the window opens.

-  - Under the **Generic Credentials** heading, find the credentials that have Outlook(15/16) and your email address
+  - Under the **Generic Credentials** heading, find the credentials that have Outlook(15/16) and your email address.

-  - For example (it may not be exactly as shown, but use as a base guideline): ```MicrosoftOutlook15:example@yourdomainexample.com```
+  - For example (It may not be exactly as shown, but use this as a base guideline): ```MicrosoftOutlook15:example@yourdomainexample.com```

-5. Click on the arrow next to the entry to display it
+5. Click the arrow next to the entry to display it.

     <img src="{% asset_path exchange/clear-credential-manager/CredentialManager.png %}"/>

-6. On the detail page of the credential entry, hit remove to remove it from the manager
+6. On the detail page of the credential entry, click **remove** to remove the credential from the manager.

     <img src="{% asset_path exchange/clear-credential-manager/CredentialManagerDetail.png %}"/>

-7. Repeat for all credentials matching Outlook(15/16) and your email address (should not be more than one to three entries).
+7. Repeat this process for all credentials matching Outlook(15/16) and your email address.
+There should only be one to three entries like this.

-8. Close all windows and re-open Outlook.
-When Outlook prompts for your credentials, enter the full email address and password for the mailbox and check the box **Remember My Credentials**
+8. Close all windows, and re-open Outlook.
+When Outlook prompts for your credentials, enter the full email address and password for the mailbox, and check the box **Remember My Credentials**.

-9. If successful, you should be taken to your Inbox and mail should start syncing.
+9. If successful, your Inbox should display, and mail should start syncing.

-**Note:** If this process fails, make sure you can log in to [apps.rackspace.com](https://apps.rackspace.com/index.php) to verify you are using the correct password.
+**Note:** If this process fails, make sure you can log in to [apps.rackspace.com](https://apps.rackspace.com/index.php) to verify that you are using the correct password.